psholtz/KBPopupBubble/README.md

 KBPopupBubble is designed to run on all iOS devices (iPhone4, iPhone5 and iPad), and on all iOS versions from 4.3 and up.

-KBPopupBubble was designed to be used on ARC-enabled projects.
+KBPopupBubble is designed to be used on ARC-enabled projects.

 License
 -------